She's a

 firmly placed where you found it,

-a sudden realisation you're not God
+a sudden realisation you're not

 nor a tree counsellor, walk on by.